plone/training/theming/ttw-advanced-2.rst

 Converting An Existing HTML Template Into A Theme
 -------------------------------------------------
 In the Plone "universe" it is not uncommon to convert an existing HTML template into a Diazo theme.

-Just ensure that when you zip up the source theme that there is a single folder in the root of the zip file.
+Ensure that when you zip up the source theme that there is a single folder in the root of the zip file.

 We will explore this in more detail in the next exercise.